 It is important to balance your washing machine during installation and, if necessary, rebalance again later.
 An unbalanced washer does not clean or drain clothes properly.
 Balancing or rebalancing your washer also helps prevent damage to the machine and extends its life.

-Place a level across the top front of the washing machine to check for level.
-Move the level and position it across the top back of the washer.
-Turn the level 90-degrees, place it along the top side, and finally place the level on the opposite top side.
-You will have four readings of levelness; note the readings.
+First, use a level to determine whether your washing machine is balanced and to eliminate other causes of excessive noise.
+Place a level across the top front of the washing machine and see if the bubble is in the center of the level or not.
+Then, move the level and position it across the top back of the washer and note the position of the bubble again.
+Turn the level 90 degrees, place it along the top side and finally place the level on the opposite top side.
+You will have four readings of levelness.
 If the bubble is not in the center of the level on one or all readings, the washing machine is out of balance.

 Tip the front loader back and place a piece of wood under the edge to support the tilted washing machine.
-Tipping the washer back allows you access to the leveling feet.
+This allows you to access the leveling feet.
 Leveling feet are threaded pieces of metal with a flat base.
-The threaded end passes through the washing machine housing, while the flat end rests on the floor.
+The threaded end passes through the washing machine housing while the flat end rests on the floor.